emmanuel-hartman/WassersteinFisherRaoDistance/README.md

 # WassersteinFisherRaoDistance
 An optimization method for computing the unbalanced Wasserstein-Fisher-Rao optimal transport distance between two measures on S^2.
 Includes an application to computing the SRNF shape distance and color tranfer.

+## Note a full implementation of the block coordinate method is available on a new repo https://github.com/emmanuel-hartman/BCMOUT-pytorch

 # References

 ```